-Application for 1915(c) HCBS Waiver: Draft PA.003.07.03 - Jan 01, 2025
+Application for 1915(c) HCBS Waiver: PA.0147.R07.04 - Jan 01, 2025 (as of Jan 01, 2025)

 - c.
 Supplemental or Enhanced Payments.
 Section 1902(a)(30) requires that payments for services be consistent with efficiency, economy, and quality of care.
 Section 1903(a)(1) provides for Federal financial participation to states for expenditures for services under an approved state plan/waiver.
 Specify whether supplemental or enhanced payments are made.
 Select one: - No. The state does not make supplemental or enhanced payments for waiver services. - Yes.
 The state makes supplemental or enhanced payments for waiver services.